+Program Length: 24 months.
+Preadmission Test: Dental Hygiene Admissions Exam.
+GPA for admissions eligibility: 2.50.
 High School prerequisite courses: Chemistry, with lab; Biology, with lab; Algebra.
+Notes: High school applicants must attain the age of 18 by the first day of the first semester of the program.
 College requirements: BIO-109, CHM-112, and MAT-040 (if indicated by Placement Testing).
-Application Deadline: February 1; Program Admits: Fall semester
+Application Deadline: February 1.

+Program Admits: Fall semester.